 Cosetta Tolu has graduated from Turin University in 1997, and teaches Chinese Language and Culture in Genoa since 2005.
 She specialized in Chinese teaching at Milan University.
 Her courses include history, literature, civilization.
 Now she cooperates with the Confucius Institute of Turin since 2010.

 Silvia Torchio graduated in Chinese Language and Literature at the University of Torino in July 2002.
 During her studies, she attended a course of Chinese Language and Culture at the Beijing Language University and in 2002, after the degree, she was awarded a grant by the Italian Ministry of Foreign Affairs to attend a one year specializing course in Chinese Language at the Fudan University, in Shanghai.
 She is a translator and a publishing consultant.
-She organizes class to teach Chinese language to kids.
-Since January 2017, she cooperates with the Institute as a teacher of Chinese language and culture in Casale Monferrato, at “Cesare Balbo” High School.
-She is also currently teaching Chinese at the Confucius evening classes.
+Since January 2017, she cooperates with the Institute as a teacher of Chinese language and culture for several teaching projects.

 Manuela Vairus graduated in Foreign Languages, major in Chinese Language and Literature, from Turin University in 2004.
 She spent six years in China to improve her Chinese language skills (she studied at BLCU, Nanjing University) and then to get work experiences as translator and teacher.
 In 2014 she attended a training for foreign Chinese teachers at Xiamen University, in Xiamen.
 In 2017 she got ITALS 2 Master degree at Ca’ Foscari University in Venice.
 Since 2013 she has been teaching Chinese language at Turin Confucius Institute and Italian language for the Marco Polo and Turandot Project.